dagnele/azure-steam-vm/README.md

 ## Additional Setup

-- Install Steam and Sunshine manually if not included in the installation script.
+- Install Steam and Sunshine manually if not included in `InstallSoftware.ps1`.
 - Configure Sunshine for remote streaming.
 - Optimize Windows for gaming.